 Further, the Operational Grievance Mechanism serves to complement the ongoing human rights due diligence process and identify adverse impacts associated with human rights which are not otherwise captured in the company’s impact assessment exercises.

 MPRL E&P is highly committed to responding to concerns, feedback and complaints, including but not exclusively, on human rights, in a timely manner with all primary stakeholders in a confidential space while the views of complainants are respected and will not be discriminated against in the process.

 Over time, by working together to minimize adverse impacts and address needs where relevant, a partnership is established between project-affected stakeholders and MPRL E&P.

-The Community Grievance Mechanism at Mann Field
+The Operational Grievance Mechanism at Mann Field

-Designing a mechanism facilitated by community volunteers has proven to be successful as trust is immediately captured.
+Designing a grievance mechanism facilitated by community volunteers has proven to be successful as trust is immediately captured.
 In addition, strengthening the capacity of volunteers has led to improved decision making and empowerment.

 Read Mann Field Grievance Progress Update [ English ] | Mann Field Grievance Progress Update [ Myanmar ]